Basketball Scouting Report: Boston University

 BOSTON UNIVERSITY AT-A-GLANCE

 Head coach Joe Jones, in his third season at Boston University, has a team that didn't achieve a whole lot in the course of a rocky non-conference season.
-The Terriers – who existed in the America East Conference for the past 33 years and are now making their Patriot League debut – didn't walk away with any major scalps, but they did start the Patriot season with two wins this past week.
-With Bucknell's early loss, Boston could reasonably be seen as the favorite in the Patriot League right now.
-We'll see, though, if the Terriers can continue to establish themselves as the top dogs in this part of the vast landscape of college basketball.
+The Terriers – who existed in the America East Conference for the past 33 years and are now making their Patriot League debut – didn't walk away with any major scalps, but they have forged a 7-1 conference record and are trying to set up a two-team dogfight with American as the month of February approaches.
+If Boston can beat Army tonight, it would push the Black Knights down the ladder and create separation from the rest of the league, keeping American just one game in front unless the Eagles get ambushed by Navy.
+(Yes, Army will be rooting for Navy tonight.)

 Dieudonne is a worker bee who, in time, could be as good a rebounder as Morris, but he's still growing into a currently lanky frame.
 As long as he's making steady contributions on the boards and as a defender, he's adding value to Boston University's team.

 Papale and fellow starting guard D.J.
-Irving both shoot under 36 percent from the floor.
-Navy must pay close attention to this statistic and game plan accordingly on defense.
+Irving both shoot under 38 percent from the floor.
+Army must pay close attention to this statistic and game plan accordingly on defense.

-Irving hits 38.9 percent of his threes, but he converts only 35.8 percent of all shots, so when Navy tries to attack Irving and teammate John Papale on defense, it must play Irving for the drive and Papale for the shot, focusing all the while on limiting the team's leading scorer, who will be mentioned next:
+Irving hits 41.1 percent of his threes, but he converts only 38 percent of all shots, so when Army tries to attack Irving and teammate John Papale on defense, it must play Irving for the drive and Papale for the shot, focusing all the while on limiting the team's leading scorer, who will be mentioned next:

 Keys to the Game

 1) Make Watson pass to non-Irving players at safe spots on the floor.
-Containing Watson isn't something Navy can do in isolation.
+Containing Watson isn't something Army can do in isolation.
 It must make Watson give up the ball so that the Terriers aren't setting up Irving for open threes or getting layups from other role players.
-Navy's game plan on defense boils down to making Papale beat them at every turn.
+Army's game plan on defense boils down to making Papale beat them at every turn.